Roger Kaufman: Examples / Case Studies of Applied Mega

-At the Sonora Institute of Technology (ITSON) in Sonora, Mexico, Kaufman and colleagues have worked with the President of the Institute to create a certification, Master's degree, and Ph.D. based on needs assessment and Mega planning.
-Students at the Ph.D. level must be working in a company or head of a company and must apply the Mega principles in a real-world project.
-Evidence of ITSON's results were first described by Guerra and Rodriguez.
-ITSON also set up a Performance Improvement Institute for applied R&D where there are currently 20 organizations applying Mega thinking and planning.
+At the Sonora Institute of Technology (ITSON) in Sonora, Mexico, Kaufman and Mariano Bernardez worked with a senior faculty and the President of the institute to create a certification, Master's degree, and Ph.D. based on needs assessment and Mega planning.
+Bernardez developed a Mega-based, social impact-centered educational and consulting design for graduating companies and projects under the motto "Give your company a PhD."
+Students at the Ph.D. level must work in a company or head of a company and apply the Mega principles in a real-world project.
+Guerra and Rodriguez first described evidence of ITSON's results.

 Another case study is a project for the president and minister of tourism of Panama taking a systemic approach using the Mega planning model to address issues of high crime, low standard of living, and other measures of social impact.
 Using the metaphor of "city doctors," Bernardez, Vallarino, Krivatsy, and Kaufman (2012) identified the "symptoms" of Colon City, Panama, developed a shared vision for Colon based on Kaufman's Basic Ideal Vision, prioritized, and set goals for the major strategic indicators (such as security, job creation and employment, recovery of real estate values, increase in tourism revenue, and health and sanitation).
-The team then developed a systemic framework and visualized Colon City as a social ecosystem in order to align actions and make sure actions in each area were coordinated and sequenced with others to avoid conflicts and unwanted consequences (e.g. relocating squatters to places where they could not find jobs).
-Over a four-year period, at the Mega level, the effort demonstrated increased redevelopment, increased tourism, increased jobs (1,390 jobs in Year 1 and 12,900 new jobs over the 4-year period, 70% of which were permanent jobs thereby reducing unemployment), along with other positive impacts.
-At the Macro level, Colon City increased revenue from year to year across tourism, real estate, and waste management sectors.